the vinylist

 problem

-The Vinylist experienced an overall decline in revenue, driven by users abandoning their carts at the registration stage and leaving the site after browsing multiple product pages.
+The vinylist experienced an overall decline in revenue, driven by users abandoning their carts at the registration stage and leaving the site after browsing multiple product pages.

 solution